iiasa/message-ix-models/doc/migrate.rst

      $ git checkout -b migrate-example source-branch
      $ git rebase --interactive --empty=drop main

+   Replace the to-do list for the rebase with the one prepared in step (4).

+   - One way to do this:

      - In the editor that opens, delete *everything*.
-   - Paste in the contents of :file:`rebase-todo.in` from step (4).
+     - Paste in the contents of :file:`rebase-todo.txt`.
      - Save the file and exit.

+   - Another way:

+     - Insert a single line with the text ``break`` at the top of the existing TODO list.
+     - Save the file and exit.
+       The rebase will begin, but stop before picking the first commit.
+     - Open the file :file:`.git/rebase-merge/git-rebase-todo` in a different editor; replace its contents with :file:`rebase-todo.txt`, and save.
+     - Run :program:`git rebase --continue`.

    The interactive rebase begins.

    - Resolve any conflicts that arise in the usual way.
      After resolving, perhaps run::

-       $ git add --update && git rebase --continue
+       $ git add --update && git status
+       $ git rebase --continue

    - If you see a message like the following::